Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

-With the above expression for $V_N$, we can reformulate the CID problem in the following way.
-We first split the grid in Fig.~\ref{fig:CIDGridM2xS2} into two triangles, one on each side of the $u=v$ line (i.e., $\gamma=0$).
-For the bottom triangle, $V_N$ in any square with $u_O=v_O$ only depends on $V_E$ and $V_S$ (see Eq.~\eqref{eqn:VNDiag}).
-This implies that, for the bottom triangle, and after having imposed the symmetry along $\gamma=0$, we only require $V|_{u=0}$ as initial data.
+With Eq.~\eqref{eqn:VNDiag} for $V_N$ along $\gamma=0$, we can reformulate the CID problem in the following way.
+We first split the grid in Fig.~\ref{fig:CIDGridM2xS2} into two triangles, one on each side of the $u=v$ diagonal (i.e., $\gamma=0$).
+For the choice that we make of applying the scheme to points on the diagonal and {\it bottom} triangle, $V_N$ in any square with $u_O=v_O$ only depends on $V_E$ and $V_S$ (see Eq.~\eqref{eqn:VNDiag}).
+This implies that, for the choice of bottom triangle, and after having imposed the symmetry along $\gamma=0$, we only require $V|_{u=0}$ as initial data.
 As already pointed out, the values at points in the top triangle can just be obtained using the $V(\eta,\gamma)=V(\eta,-\gamma)$ symmetry.
-Alternatively, one could choose to apply the scheme to points in the top triangle, in which case we would have the opposite situation: the only required initial data in that case would be $V|_{v=0}$.
+Alternatively, one could choose to apply the scheme to points on the diagonal and the top triangle, in which case we would have the opposite situation: the only required initial data in that case would be $V|_{v=0}$.
+Regardless of the choice of triangle, such implementation of the spherical symmetry reduces by (almost) a half the amount of data to calculate.

-By knowing the first term, $\nu_0(\gamma)$, in Eq.~\eqref{eqn:VsigmaExpansion}, we were able to calculate $V$ to order $\order{h^4}$ using this scheme.
-We next develop a higher order scheme by considering additional initial data on the light cone with the help of the next term, $\nu_1(\gamma)$, in Eq.~\eqref{eqn:VsigmaExpansion}.
+To summarize, our third order CID scheme consists of calculating $V_N$ at the grid points below the $\gamma=0$ line by using Eq.~\eqref{eqn:VNExpression} and at grid points along $\gamma=0$ by using Eq.~\eqref{eqn:VNDiag}.
+We start by inserting the value of $\nu_0$ into \eqref{eqn:VCIDBC} in order to obtain the CID along $u=0$ (corresponding to our choice of lower triangle).
+We then evolve the field $V$ for increasing values of $u$ by using \eqref{eqn:VNExpression} until we reach $\gamma_O=0$; finally, at $\gamma_O=0$, we switch to using \eqref{eqn:VNDiag}.
+In the next subsection we develop a scheme of one higher order.